mnbnkr/The-Dyadic-Plenum/README.md

+--- START OF FILE README.md ---

-# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Rev 4.5)
+# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Rev 4.8)

 > **STATUS: ACTIVE THEORETICAL DRAFT**
 > This repository contains the working treatise for **The Dyadic Plenum**.
 The concepts presented herein represent an evolving theoretical framework.
 For the full mathematical derivations, rigorous argumentation, and complete citation list, please refer strictly to the live document at: